coreos/triagebot/README.md

   send message to channel and pin it to the channel
 - Open unassigned issue arrives on the configured component → same behavior as New issue
-- "Resolve" button clicked on a issue message → unpin message from channel, update message to show that the issue is resolved, log resolution as threaded reply
+- "Resolve" button clicked on an issue message → unpin message from channel, update message to show that the issue is resolved, log resolution as threaded reply
 - Bot mentioned in `unresolve` message in issue thread → repin message to channel, update message to show that the issue is unresolved
 - Resolved issue is moved to New or to any open state with no assignee, in the configured component → same behavior as `unresolve` message; also send threaded reply noting the change in issue status
-- Bot mentioned with `track <bug-number|bug-URL>` →
+- Bot mentioned with `track <issue-key|issue-URL>` →
   same behavior as New issue; also send threaded reply noting which user requested tracking

 ## Installing